 Introduction to the non-relativistic quantum description of matter.
 Topics include experimental foundations, wave-particle duality, Schrodinger wave equation, interpretation of the wave function, the state vector, Hilbert space, Dirac notation, Heisenberg uncertainty principle, one-dimensional quantum problems, tunneling, the harmonic oscillator, three-dimensional quantum problems, angular momentum, the hydrogen atom, spin, angular momentum addition, identical particles, elementary perturbation theory, fine/hyperfine structure of hydrogen, dynamics of two-level systems, and applications to atoms, molecules, and other systems.
-Prerequisite: MATH 216 or 221 and PHYSICS 264L and 361.
+Prerequisite: MATH 216 or 221 and PHYSICS 264L; PHYSICS 361 encouraged.
 One course.

 Griffiths, "Introduction to Quantum Mechanics," 2nd Edition.

 PHYSICS 464, typically taken during the junior year, is for many physics majors and minors the most rewarding core physics course.
 Quantum mechanics, a theory that seems to be able to explain all known properties of atoms, molecules, and solids, is just plain weird and it is greatly satisfying to master the formalism of quantum mechanics, and to be able to calculate and understand properties of various quantum systems.